If you have a small business with multiple locations, how are you supposed to manage that on your website?

-For desktop searchers, the most prominent listing of your business will be similar to mobile, just displayed specific for a computer.
+For desktop searchers, the most prominent listing of your business will be similar to mobile, just displayed specifically for a computer.
 Same search terms, different device:

 You can see neither of these search results would have any benefit to having separate websites.
 It will create an administrative nightmare for you and end up being more expensive than it’s worth.

-So that means combine it all into one website, right?
+So that means combining it all into one website, right?
 No.

 To make things easier on the administration side, you could ignore locations and just have a generic business website.
 That’s not good either because each store is still important.

-People look for the site most convenient to them whether it be on Google search or from your website.
-A one website, ignoring local variations for stores, isn’t a good solution either.If your business has multiple sites, make sure visitors to your website know it.
+People look for the site most convenient for them, whether it be on Google search or from your website navigation.
+Having one website and ignoring local variations for stores isn’t a good solution either.If your business has multiple sites, make sure visitors to your website know it.
 Click To Tweet

 If visitors only find one address and phone number on your website, that’s all they’ll see.
 Your business now only has one site in their eyes.
 That won’t work for a multiple location business website.

-Separate websites isn’t the solution, combining locations isn’t the solution.
+Separate websites aren’t the solution, combining locations isn’t the solution.
 So, what is the solution?